OCA/purchase-workflow/framework_agreement_transport_multi_address/README.rst

 agreements and transport addresses.
 It is installed automatically if both modules are installed on your database.

-With this module, you can specify a specific transport address on a framework's pricelist, which is then propagated to the purchases on that framework. agreement.
+With this module, you can specify a specific origin address on a framework's pricelist, which is then propagated to the purchases on that framework. agreement.
+Any existing framework pricelists are assigned the supplier as its default origin address.

 Bug Tracker
 ===========